ichudu/CRCL-MN-install-18.04/README.md

-# CRowdCLassic Masternode Setup Guide (Ubuntu 18.04)
+# CRowdCLassic Masternode Setup Guide (Ubuntu 16.04 or 18.04)

-This guide will assist you in setting up a CRowdCLassic Masternode on a Linux Server running Ubuntu 18.04.
+This guide will assist you in setting up a CRowdCLassic Masternode on a Linux Server running Ubuntu 16.04 or 18.04.

 This tutorial will guide you through the steps necessary to setup a CRowdCLassic Masternode on a VPS server that is controlled via your remote wallet.
 This is the most secure way of configuring a masternode as the 1,000 CRCL collateral resides in your local wallet and NOT within the remote masternode.